EbonJaeger/dolphin-rs/README.md

 In the Bot tab on the left, you **must** enable both the Presense Intent and the Server Members Intent.
 These are required so Minecraft players can tag Discord users.

 To start the bot, it has to know the Bot Token, shown on your bot's Discord page.
-Dolphin uses an environment variable named `DISCORD_TOKEN` for this.
+It also needs the Application ID to create the command interactions; this is found on the bot's General Information page.
+Dolphin uses environment variables named `DISCORD_TOKEN` and `DISCORD_APPLICATION_ID` for this.
 You can set this variable automatically; look up guides on how to do this for your particular operating system.
-Or, you could set it when you run the Dolphin program, typically: `DISCORD_TOKEN=<paste the token here> ./dolphin-rs`
+Or, you could set it when you run the Dolphin program, typically: `DISCORD_TOKEN=<paste the token here> DISCORD_APPLICATION_ID=<paste ID here> ./dolphin-rs`

 Next, invite the bot to your Discord server using this link, replacing the Client ID with your bot's ID: